 You want to have your plants close at hand, so starting from seed in small pots or rectangular trays is a good idea.
 This eliminates problems with weeds and makes it easy to move them into the sun as needed.
 Buy a small spray bottle for watering and a pair of kitchen scissors to snip the leaves!

-If you decide to plant outdoors, build a small raised bed (found out how here) or separate out a section of a larger one.
+If you decide to plant outdoors, build a small raised bed (find out how here) or separate a section of a larger one.
 This makes it easier to weed and care for your young plants, and ensures you know what you’re getting when it is time to harvest!

 What to plant